rizinorg/website/content/posts/auto-sync/index.md

 If LLVM doesn't support your architecture you maybe find a fork which does (this is the case for TriCore or EVM).

 In fact, we added two niche architectures this way.
 TriCore was only implemented in a fork and never upstreamed.
-And the [DEC Alpha](https://en.wikipedia.org/wiki/DEC_Alpha) architecture support was dropped in an earlier LLVM version.
+And the [DEC Alpha](https://en.wikipedia.org/wiki/DEC_Alpha) architecture support was dropped in LLVM 4.
 We just added the `td` files again, and here we go, we have support for Alpha in Capstone.

 ## Last overview